Finding Unknown Root Causes

 2-Day Equifactor® Equipment Troubleshooting and TapRooT® Root Cause Analysis Training

 Do you need to efficiently and effectively find the root causes of equipment failures to improve your facility’s equipment reliability?
 Imagine the downtime prevented and money saved by NOT having repeat equipment failures.
 If this sounds interesting (and worthwhile), then this course is for you.

 The Equifactor® Techniques are based on the work of noted equipment reliability expert Heinz Bloch.

 In two days, you will learn how to use Equifactor® to troubleshoot equipment issues and find out what”s leading to these equipment failures.
 Then, you will learn to use the TapRooT® System to organize the information you collect, identify the Causal Factors of the failure, and find the fixable root causes of the failure.
 Finally, you will learn to develop effective fixes to stop future equipment failures.

 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training

-The 5-Day Training is for people who investigate precursor incidents and, perhaps, major incidents (serious injuries, fatalities, major facility upsets, fires, and explosions, or significant environmental releases).
-The course covers the essential TapRooT® Techniques (SnapCharT®, Safeguards Analysis, the Root Cause Tree®, and the Corrective Action Helper®), and the optional tools (Change Analysis, CHAP, and Equifactor®) that are used in a complex investigation.
+The 5-Day Training is for people who investigate precursor incidents and, perhaps, major incidents (serious injuries, fatalities, major facility upsets, fires, explosions, or significant environmental releases).
+The course covers the essential TapRooT® Techniques (SnapCharT®, Safeguards Analysis, the Root Cause Tree®, and the Corrective Action Helper®), and the optional tools (Change Analysis, CHAP, Safeguard Analysis, and Equifactor®) that are used in a complex investigation.
 In addition, the course covers advanced interviewing and information collection techniques and techniques to improve human performance.
 There are frequent exercises using the TapRooT® Software so that attendees leave with significant practice of the skills they will apply when they get back to work.